Final Project

 Please write a 5-7 sentence paragraph describing the project.
 In particular, this paragraph should describe:

-- At a high level, what software and hardware (real or simulated) do you want to use for your project (2-3 sentences).
+- At a high level, what software and hardware (real or simulated) you want to use for your project (2-3 sentences).
 In particular, it should be clear from this part of your abstract why the tools that you’re using are relevant to your proposed project.

-Part 2: Hypotheses
+Hypotheses

 In more detail, enumerate several (3-5) hypotheses that your evaluation would ideally uncover with respect to the themes that we’ve learned about in the course.
-Note, a good hypothesis should make an educated claim about an expected, measurable behavior and identify a component of the architecture that would influence that behavior.
+A well-formed hypothesis should make an educated claim about an expected, measurable behavior and identify a component of the architecture that would influence that behavior.
 For example, “I believe that X should outperform Y in terms of throughput for application Z because Z does a which works particularly well on X and not so well on Y because <theme/concept from the course!>

-We will give you some initial feedback on your hypotheses early on in the project.
 Things you could test for include (but are certainly not limited to!):

 - Whether the performance of your application changes when manipulating specific aspects of the memory hierarchy (cache size, types/number of caches, associativity, virtual memory setup).